denten-books/plain-text/2-device.md

 intellectual and material genealogies in a way that sheds light on our modern predicament, where books and guided missiles indeed share the same semiotic infrastructures.
-Along with critics of contemporary computational culture like Bernard Harcourt and Frank Pasquale I would like to ask, How did we get here [@pasquale_black_2015; @harcourt_exposed:_2015]?
+Along with critics of contemporary computational culture like Bernard Harcourt and Frank Pasquale I would like to ask: How did we get here [@pasquale_black_2015; @harcourt_exposed:_2015]?
 The thought of Ludwig Wittgenstein and his student Alan Turing reveals, along with a number of broken reading and writing machines, a possible answer to the quandary of